- May I enter Honors 397 or begin a thesis in my senior year if I do not have a 3.5 GPA in my major?

 The Chair of the Honors Committee will makes these assignments after you have submitted your committee form.
 Your chair will be a faculty member outside of your academic division (e.g. a faculty member from outside the sciences will be assigned to science theses).

 Does the Honors Committee have special requirements about the format of the final thesis or about the documentation style (footnotes etc.) that I use?

 The Honors Committee has some specific formatting requirements which are indicated in the Guide to Specialized Honors.
-These are mainly to meet the library’s requirements for binding of the thesis.
 The documentation style you use should be the one which is used most commonly in your discipline.
 Ask your thesis adviser what style that is and what style manual the department recommends that you use.